nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/implementing-encryption.md

 *   A fixed AES key retrieved from a Java KeyStore
 *   An AES key derived from a human-readable password using the industry-standard PBKDF2 mechanism (in which case each encrypted file contains a different salt for security reasons).

-You choose the mode and the parameters by providing the `key=` configuration options in the&nbsp;`<binaryManager class="" key="...">`&nbsp;of the repository configuration.
+You choose the mode and the parameters by providing the `key=` configuration options in the `<binaryManager class="" key="...">` of the repository configuration.

-The configuration has the form&nbsp;`key1=value1,key2=value2,...`&nbsp;where the possible keys are, for Java KeyStore use:
+The configuration has the form `key1=value1,key2=value2,...` where the possible keys are, for Java KeyStore use:

 *   **keyStoreType**: the keystore type, for instance `JCEKS`
 *   **keyStoreFile**: the path to the keystore, if applicable